What is famine? Causes and effects and how to stop it

 Gaza City destruction

-When a global report last month revealed that 300,000 families in northern Gaza are facing the threat of “imminent” famine, it was a frightening call to action.
-In nearly two-thirds of households, people went entire days and nights without eating at least 10 times in the last 30 days.
+When a global report last week revealed that almost 500,000 people in Gaza are now facing starvation, it was another frightening call to action.
+In half of households, people reported often that they had no food to eat in the house.

 At Oxfam, we’ve been focused on the fight to end hunger since our founding.
 So, we’re going to define what exactly is famine, what causes it, share an example of a famine, and explain how people like you can help stop famine in its tracks.